sevenwestmedia/project-watchtower/docs/config.md

     /** output directory for the client build */
     CLIENT_OUTPUT: string

+    /* enables a node only server */
+    NODE_ONLY: boolean

-    /** set to false if the application is serverless */
+    /** set to false if the application is serverless - this is ignored if NODE_ONLY set to true */
     HAS_SERVER: boolean

     /** Default port for the server (when process.env.PORT is not set) */